 - U.S. Department of Transportation: Resources for accessible transportation

-Homeownership can come with some unique challenges when you have a disability, including accessibility and funding.
-Here’s some additional information to help you renovate or buy a home.
+Homeownership can present some unique challenges when you have a disability, and those challenges may include accessibility and funding.
+Here’s some additional information aimed at helping you renovate or buy a home.

 The CDC defines a disability as any physical or mental condition that limits how somebody participates in activities or interacts with others.
 The legal definition of “disability” clarifies that this condition must significantly impact one or more major activities.